hmellahi/Frontend-Challenges/problems/hello-world/README.md

 This is a warmup challenge to get you familiar with the plateform.

-Write a component that displays "Hello World" in the center of the screen.
+Write a component that displays "Hello World" in the screen.